 Change the layout of your garden

 This ties in with the advice on making different zones.
+You may want to change the fence too.
+So here’s a guide on replacing fence posts incase you want to change up a bit.
 Having an original layout for your garden rather than one open space is a great idea with a small garden.
 Partially hiding part of your garden behind something so that it has to be ‘explored’ can make people think that the garden is actually much larger.
 It’s best to keep the design and layout simple though, and avoid long, or intricate curves.

 Be smart about garden storage

 You’re not really going to be able to have a large garden shed in a small garden, and having tools and other things lying around is just clutter and will make your garden appear smaller.
 So, what to do?
 Well, you have to be smart about things.
+One thing you can do is consider wheelie bin storage or screens to remove those unsightly bins, they feel awkward and set off a less than perfect ambience.
 Maybe put up some shelves to keep things on, or have plant containers and raised beds that have storage space under them.
 With a little bit of ingenuity, you can keep your garden tidy and still have all your tools close at hand.

 So, you see.
 Having a small garden isn’t the end of the world, and there are indeed a lot of things you can do to make it seem larger.
 By using a combination of some of the methods and tricks featured here today, you can transform your cramped space into something original and amazing.